Rick Ankiel: Retirement

 Ankiel announced his retirement from Major League Baseball on March 5, 2014.

 On January 8, 2015, the Washington Nationals announced that they had hired Ankiel as a "Life Skills Coordinator."
-In this role, Ankiel mentors players both at the major league level as well as in the Nationals' farm system.
+In this role, Ankiel mentored players both at the major league level as well as in the Nationals' farm system.

 In April 2017, Ankiel's memoir, The Phenomenon: Pressure, The Yips, and the Pitch that Changed My Life, was published.

 In August 2018, Ankiel stated that he was "toying with" the idea of possibly pitching in professional baseball again.
 Later that month, Ankiel announced that he was planning a return to Major League Baseball for the 2019 season as a pitcher.
 In October, he underwent "primary repair" surgery, an alternative to Tommy John surgery, in his pitching elbow.
 Ankiel officially ended his comeback attempt on July 30, 2019.
-He was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.
+He was eligible to be elected into the Hall of Fame in 2019, but received no votes in his only year on the ballot.

-After retiring, Ankiel became a commentator and studio analyst for Bally Sports Midwest, frequently joining Dan McLaughlin in calling Cardinals games.
+After retiring, Ankiel became a commentator and studio analyst for Bally Sports Midwest, frequently joining Dan McLaughlin to call Cardinals games.

 Personal life

+Ankiel's father was sentenced to six years in federal prison for drug smuggling in March 2000.
+His parents divorced the same year.

 Ankiel lives in Jupiter, Florida with wife, Lory.
 They have two sons.
-He periodically joins Cardinals television broadcasts.